 We currently have 100,000,000 authorized shares of common stock, of which 73,725,344 shares were outstanding as of October 5, 2018.
 After giving effect to the shares reserved for issuance pursuant to our 2012 equity incentive plan and 2014 Inducement Award Program, we would have a total of 11,740,185 authorized but unissued shares available to settle the conversion of the notes we are offering, which will be insufficient to settle the conversion of all the notes we are offering.
 We will agree in the indenture to use our reasonable best efforts to increase the number of authorized shares of our common stock to an amount that is sufficient to cover the settlement of the conversion of all outstanding notes (assuming, for these purposes, that the maximum number of additional shares referred to under the caption "-Increase in Conversion Rate in Connection with a Make-Whole Fundamental Change" below is added to the conversion rate).
 Increasing the number of authorized shares of our common stock will require the approval of our stockholders to amend the related provision of our restated certificate of incorporation.
 The indenture will require that we seek such approval, if not previously obtained, at each of the next three regular annual meetings of our stockholders and that we endorse such approval in the related proxy materials.
-We refer to the first date on which we increase the number of authorized shares of our common stock as described above, and reserve a number of shares sufficient to cover conversions as described above, as the "authorized share effective date."
+We refer to the first date on which we increase the number of authorized share effective date."
 We will notify noteholders of the authorized share effective date promptly after it occurs.